richardcabaelretada/GPT-4.FreeLimitedAccess/README.md

 To run this application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourgithubusername/yourrepository.git`
+1. Clone the repository: `git clone https://github.com/richardcabaelretada/GPT-4.FreeLimitedAccess`
-2. Open the `index.html` file in your favorite web browser.
+2. Open the `index.php` file in your favorite web browser.
 3. Enjoy interacting with Chat AI powered by GPT-4!

 ## Credits